PaulskPt/Adafruit_DisplayIO_FlipClock/README.rst

 | bottom_animation_sheet_small_5frames.bmp | btm_anim_s_5f.bmp         |
 +------------------------------------------+---------------------------+

+Example #2 (filename: displayio_flipclock_ntp_test_PaulskPt.py)
-Example #2 sets the internal Realtime Clock of the microcontroller with the date and time received from the function 'set_time()' of class NTP, in file: 'adafruit_ntp.py'.
+This example sets the internal Realtime Clock of the microcontroller with the date and time received from the function 'set_time()' of class NTP, in file: 'adafruit_ntp.py'.
 The function 'set_time()' calls the function 'get_time' of class 'ESP_SPIcontrol' in file: '/lib/adafruit_esp32spi/adafruit_esp32spi.py' (or .mpy).